 But what does that even mean?
 And who needs to receive a 1099?

-In simple terms, a 1099 is a tax form that reports amounts you’ve paid to others, outside of employee wages.
-As a boutique owner, this could include payments to social media managers, models, photographers, virtual assistants, or really anyone you’ve hired for services.
-These would be reported on a 1099-NEC It also includes rent payments, even if it’s just renting a small space out in another’s storefront.
-This would be reported on a 1099-MISC.
+In simple terms, a 1099 is a tax form that reports amounts you've paid to others, outside of employee wages.
+As a boutique owner, this could include payments to social media managers, models, photographers, virtual assistants, or really anyone you've hired for services.
+It also includes rent payments, even if it’s just renting a small space out in another's storefront.

 Sending 1099s is your way of letting the IRS know that you paid certain individuals or businesses for services that THEY need to pay taxes on.

-Essentially, you’re helping the IRS make sure these individuals & businesses don’t commit tax fraud, and that they report all the income they have earned.
+Essentially, you’re helping the IRS make sure these individuals & businesses don’t commit tax fraud.

 So who needs to receive a 1099?